husker-dev/native-kt/README.md

 ## Critical native calls

 JVM and Android have a `critical` way for calling native functions. <br>
+This means that there will be minimal overhead costs.<br>
 These functions should be fast, use only primitive types, and must not perform blocking operations or callbacks.

 To declare a critical function, add the `[Critical]` annotation in `api.idl` before declaration: